Edwin G. Waite

-While living in Nevada County, California, Waite was a newspaperman associated with the Nevada Daily Transcript of Nevada City, California.
-He also was coauthor of The Discovery of Gold in California, which included, in the section titled 'Pioneer Mining', a reprint of Waite's recollections about his experiences in the 1849–1851 gold diggings period.
+While living in Nevada County, California, Waite was a newspaperman associated with the Nevada Daily Transcript and The Nevada Journal of Nevada City, California.
+He was the coauthor of The Discovery of Gold in California, which included a section entitled 'Pioneer Mining'—a reprint of Waite's recollection experiences in the gold diggings period (1849–1851).

 He married Julia Eliza Stone (born March 17, 1839) on May 13, 1856.

 Waite is interred in the Sacramento Historic City Cemetery in Sacramento, California.